 The City of Chandler does not discriminate on the basis of disability in the admission or access to, or treatment or employment in, its programs or activities.

-Jason Crampton has been designated to coordinate compliance with the non-discrimination requirements contained in the Department of Justice regulations implementing Title II of the Americans with Disabilities Act (ADA), including section 35.107.
-Information concerning the provisions of the Americans with Disabilities Act, and the rights provided threunder, are available from Jason Crampton, the ADA coordinator.
+The ADA Coordinator has been designated to coordinate compliance with the non-discrimination requirements contained in the Department of Justice regulations implementing Title II of the Americans with Disabilities Act (ADA), including section 35.107.
+Information concerning the provisions of the Americans with Disabilities Act, and the rights provided thereunder, are available from the ADA Coordinator.

 Website Accessibility Policy